Quantum phase transitions and ground-state correlations in BCS-like models: Summary

 \section{Summary}

 The set of models, where theories of quantum phase transitions can be tested and illustrated is rather limited.
 Typically, one-dimensional spin models, as anisotropic XY chains and Ising chains in transverse magnetic fields, are used for such purposes.
-The major purpose of this article is to propose and analyze $d$-dimensional models, $d{\geq} 1$, that satisfy the following requirements: (i) the models exhibit continuous quantum phase transitions, (ii) analytic expressions for correlations lengths as functions of model parameters can be obtained and the values of critical indices $\nu$ in critical neighborhoods of quantum critical points can be determined, (iii) high-precision numerical calculations of correlation functions, quantum fidelity and other quantities of interest can be carried out not only for small systems but also for macroscopic ones (whose correlation length is considerably smaller that the linear size of the considered system).
-In the paper we demonstrate that at least some of the class of lattice fermion models defined by Hamiltonian (\ref{ham1}) satisfy those requirements in one- and two-dimensional cases.
+The major purpose of this article is to propose and analyze $d$-dimensional models, $d{\geq} 1$, that satisfy the following requirements: (i) the models exhibit continuous quantum phase transitions, (ii) analytic expressions for correlation lengths as functions of model parameters can be obtained and the values of critical indices $\nu$ in critical neighborhoods of quantum-critical points can be determined, (iii) high-precision numerical calculations of correlation functions, quantum fidelity and other quantities of interest can be carried out not only for small systems but also for macroscopic ones (whose correlation length is considerably smaller than the linear size of the considered system).
+In the paper we demonstrate that at least some models of the class of lattice fermion models, defined by Hamiltonian (\ref{ham1}), satisfy those requirements in one- and two-dimensional cases.

-The large-distance asymptotic formulae for one-body reduced density matrix (an example of two-point correlation functions) $G(|{\bs r}|)$: (\ref{corr G asympt}) -- for the one-dimensional model, (\ref{G_diag_asympt_2d+}) -- for the symmetric model and the diagonal lattice direction, (\ref{G offdiag_asympt_dist_2d+}) -- for the symmetric model and offdiagonal lattice directions, (\ref{G diag_asympt 2d-}) -- for the antisymmetric model and the diagonal lattice direction, and (\ref{G offdiag 2d- asympt}) -- for the antisymmetric model and the offdiagonal lattice direction, together with analytic expressions for the correlation length, constitute the main results of our study.
+The large-distance asymptotic formulae for one-body reduced density matrix (an example of two-point correlation functions) $G(|{\bs r}|)$: (\ref{corr G asympt}) -- for the one-dimensional model, (\ref{G_diag_asympt_2d+}) -- for the symmetric model and the diagonal lattice direction, (\ref{G offdiag_asympt_dist_2d+}) -- for the symmetric model and offdiagonal lattice directions, (\ref{G diag_asympt 2d-}) -- for the antisymmetric model and the diagonal lattice direction, and (\ref{G offdiag 2d- asympt}) -- for the antisymmetric model and offdiagonal lattice directions, together with analytic expressions for the corresponding correlation lengths, constitute the main results of our study.
 To the best of our knowledge, our results concerning direction-dependent correlation lengths and critical indices in two-dimensional models are unprecedented in physics literature.